sansastra/WDM-PON/README.md

 # WDM-PON
-This is a Java simulator for wavelength division multiplexed passive optical networks
+This is a Java-based simulator for wavelength division multiplexed (WDM) or orthogonal frequency division multiplexed (OFDM) passive optical networks.